magisterquis/pcapknock/README.md

 Linux Injection
 ---------------
+On Linux, an few additional files are built for injecting into systemd either on a running system or on boot vi `/etc/ld.so.preload`.

+### Live Injection
-On Linux, an additional binary named `pcapknock.pid1-injector` is built.
-This loads `pcapknock.so` and gdb into memory and uses gdb to shove pcapknock into pid 1, which will likely be systemd.
+The program `pcapknock.pid1-injector` loads `pcapknock.so` and gdb into memory and uses gdb to shove pcapknock into pid 1, which will likely be systemd.
 There should be a line something like
 ```
 $1 = (void *) 0x559ea705d3f0
 ```